Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- You should highlight any achievements or responsibilities you fulfilled in these roles.
+- Remark any achievements or responsibilities that you were able to fulfill in these roles.

 References: